Saturday, November 2, 2024

 Johnny Hawk #03 - Fast Riders

 The fictional character Johnny Hawk first appeared in publication in Alfred Hitchcock's Mystery Magazine's November 1968 issue.
 The character appeared the following year in the magazine's April and June issues.
 The character then appeared 10 additional times in the pages of Mike Shayne Mystery Magazine between 1970 and 1976.
-The character was created and written by Edward Y. Breese, a New Jersey author that also wrote shorts Mike Shayne stories.
+The character was created and written by Edward Y. Breese, a New Jersey author that also wrote short Mike Shayne stories.
 He also contributed shorts to other magazines like Ellery Queen's Mystery Magazine and Zane Grey Mystery Magazine.
 My first experience with the author and the Johnny Hawk character was the third appearance, found in the novelette Fast Riders from Alfred Hitchcock's Mystery Magazine's June 1969 issue.

 Due to not having access to the other Hawk stories, and what little information exists online, I was able to determine that Hawk is sort of an action-man, described as an “adjuster” who sometimes finds himself at odds with the law.
 He lives in Miami, Florida and enjoys short vacations that involve fishing in central southern Florida, a rural swampland that is ruled by deadly wildlife.
 It is on a fishing trip that Hawk discovers a different type of threat.